Mastercard/mastercard-api-client-tutorial/csharp/docs/GetAssetApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.mastercard.com/mdes";
             var apiInstance = new GetAssetApi(config);
-            var assetId = assetId_example;  // string | An Asset ID corresponds to an individual Digital Asset.
+            var assetId = "assetId_example";  // string | An Asset ID corresponds to an individual Digital Asset.
 Digital Assets are returned as part of the Product Configuration from the Tokenize Response.
 The Asset ID itself is supplied as a Get request in the form of https://{INSERT ENVIRONMENT URL HERE}/mdes/assets/static/1/0/asset/{AssetID} - See JSON examples for details.

             try
             {